DorGetter/Shipping-Simulator-BigData-MicroServices-Project/README.md

 ## :joystick: *Shipment Simulator:*

 * *Run* `node ./simulator.js` *in the Command Line*
-* *Search this URL: http://localhost:3000 to load the Dashboard*
 * *Search this URL: http://localhost:6062/packges/5 to send over packages to Firebase & Redis services*
   > *(you may choose any number instead of 5 as the number of packages you wish to send over)*